 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-Holden sits around and keeps drinking and waits for the two French women to come out and sing.
+Holden sits around and drinks and waits for the two French women to come out and sing.
 Instead, this new woman named Valencia comes out.

-Holden, getting "drunk as hell," gives her the eye, which she ignores; after she's gone he asks the bartender to give her a message, but knows the guy probably won't.
+Holden, getting "drunk as hell," gives her the eye, which she ignores; after she's gone he asks the bartender to give her a message, which—what?

 By 1am, Holden is really drunk.
 So he starts pretending (again) that he's got a bullet in his guts and is doing an amazing of job concealing that fact from the rest of the world.

 Blind drunk, he ends up in a phone booth and gives Sally Hayes a call.

 Somehow or another, Sally does end up the phone.
 Holden tells her he'll come over and trim her Christmas tree, rambles on about how the mob got him, and hangs up.
 Or rather, gets hung up on.